Miraumont: Geography

 Miraumont is located at the source of the river Ancre, the third longest tributary of the Somme.

 The railway station at Miraumont is between the station at Achiet, near Bapaume, and the station at Albert, the administrative center of the canton.

 History

 The theatre of operations for the Battle of Bapaume (1871) during the Franco-Prussian War of 1870–1871.

-The village was completely destroyed between 1914 and 1918 during the First World War.
+The village was almost completely destroyed between 1914 and 1918 during the First World War.